Bill Horton (Days of Our Lives): Storylines

-In 1977, Bill begins retraining as an anesthesiologist, and becomes friends with the Head of Anesthesiology, Dr. Kate Winograd, and they start falling for each other.
-When a young inexperienced resident surgeon panics in the operating room and walks out, Bill is forced to perform life-saving brain surgery with the assistance of Kate.
+In 1977, Bill begins retraining as an anesthesiologist and becomes friends with the Head of Anesthesiology, Dr. Kate Winograd, and they start falling for each other.
+When a young, inexperienced resident surgeon panics in the operating room and walks out, Bill is forced to perform life-saving brain surgery with the assistance of Kate.
 Thanks to the physiotherapy Bill has been doing for his hand, Bill is able to do the surgery and save the life of the patient, Fred Barton.
-However, Barton is paralyzed from the waist down, and sues the hospital, Bill and Kate.
-(The young surgeon who walked out lies, and said Bill threw him out of the operating room).
+However, Barton is paralyzed from the waist down and sues the hospital, Bill and Kate.
+(The young surgeon who walked out lies and said Bill threw him out of the operating room).
 Bill and Kate are fired, and Barton sues for $2 million.
 Their joint situation causes Bill and Kate to become close to each other, and Laura is jealous.
-Bill and Laura's marriage is in trouble, and Bill moves out of their home, and stays at the Salem Inn.
+Bill and Laura's marriage is in trouble, and Bill moves out of their home and stays at the Salem Inn.
 Bill tries to pursue a relationship with Kate, but Kate does not want to be his mistress.
 Barton's paralysis turns out to be psychological, and when he walks into the courtroom, the case against Bill and Kate is thrown out.
 Bill embraces and kisses Kate in celebration, but Bill later apologises to Kate for his behavior, saying he loves Laura.
 Kate leaves town, and Bill and Laura repair their marriage.

-In 1979 Laura's mentally-ill mother kills herself, and Laura is traumatized and begins having hallucinations of her mom.
+In 1979, Laura's mentally ill mother kills herself, and Laura is traumatized and begins having hallucinations of her mom.
 Laura herself has a mental breakdown, and when she hallucinates her mom telling her to join her, Laura overdoses and tries to hang herself.
 Bill and Alice rescue her in the nick of time.
 Bill is forced to commit his wife to a sanitarium.
-In 1980, Bill leaves Salem to be nearer to the sanitarium, and leaves his daughter Jennifer in the care of Tom and Alice.
+In 1980, Bill leaves Salem to be nearer to the sanitarium and leaves his daughter Jennifer in the care of Tom and Alice.

 Bill (now Christopher Stone) returns in 1987 and begins dating Janice Barnes.
 He eventually breaks things off when his guilt about Laura grows too strong.
 Bill focuses his attention on his daughter Jennifer and tries to put an end to his daughter's relationship with Frankie Brady.
-Jennifer retaliates by becoming engaged to Frankie, but breaks it off when she fears she may become schizophrenic like her mother and grandmother.
+Jennifer retaliates by becoming engaged to Frankie but breaks it off when she fears she may become schizophrenic like her mother and grandmother.

 Bill returns briefly in 1994 when Laura comes home from the sanitarium.
 Bill also wants to meet his son Lucas, his illegitimate son with Kate Roberts, but is coldly greeted by the young man who is angry because he grew up without a dad.
 Bill relocates to Africa to be a volunteer doctor.
-Jennifer and her partner Jack Deveraux, and their daughter Abigail join him in Africa for a while.
+Jennifer and her partner Jack Deveraux, and their daughter Abigail joined him in Africa for a while.